Session 03: The APA Academic Essay -Gathering Research

 Summary: First, we settled in and continued to work on the Academic Essay Writing Survey (attached) to make sure you knew more about the key concepts and terms.
 To help visualize the terms, you also viewed a final draft of an APA paper a former student wrote after five drafts with my feedback.
 We also carefully considered and followed the activities of Alex Essay Writing Tool, steps 4 -6.

 Then, you got into groups and pairs and discussed the homework that you took notes on about your issue that you will write a paper.
-When the other student speaks about their issue, I reminded you to keep on asking questions.
+When the other student spoke about their issue, the teacher reminded you to keep asking questions.
 Lastly, we discussed the homework a second time for the next class.

 A Writer’s Quote to Consider: